University Teaching Award Winners

 University Teaching Fellow

 The recipients who win this award are representative of exemplary practice and service to the university.
 Their commitment to teaching, demonstrated knowledge of pedagogy, and an interest in fostering innovative teaching practices is unparalleled.
 This award identifies recognition of excellence in and out of the classroom by students, peers, and administrators.
-The 2024 Winners of the University Teaching Fellow Award are:
+Congratulations to the winner of University Teaching Fellow Award.

 Teaching Fellow Previous Award Winners